 Below is an example of part of a Social Security statement, which demonstrates these projections.
 NOTE: the last sentence… “based on your earnings to date and assume you continue to earn” the same amount.

 This projection will use a formula if you continue working at a similar earnings rate until the age at which you take the benefits.
 If you stop working earlier than this time period but delay taking Social Security income, this would likely reduce the actual income received relative to the projection.

 Source: SSA website

-If you are in the situation where you plan to be retired for a period of time prior to taking Social Security, the SSA.gov website has a great resource to provide a better projection.
-The calculator located here (https://www.ssa.gov/planners/retire/AnypiaApplet.html) provides the ability to input prior years’ income figures while allowing the individual to assume a certain amount of income per year until the person decides to take Social Security.
+If you are in a situation where you plan to be retired for a period before taking Social Security, the SSA.gov website has a great resource to provide a better projection.
+The calculator, located here, provides the ability to input prior years’ income figures while allowing the individual to assume a certain amount of income per year until the person decides to take Social Security.
 If one plans to retire at 62 but not take Social Security until 70, one can put a $0 income number for future years.
 This would provide a more accurate projection as compared to the statement projection shown above.